How to Sniff out Hidden Fees

 Many credit cards will have annual fees that you’ll need to pay each year that the card is open.
 And although you technically have to opt-in to fees for going over your credit limit, some card providers may raise your interest rates if you do or if you’re late in payments.

 The initial APR you see when you sign up for a card may also be a “promotional offer” with a built-in hike later on.
 The CARD Act requires advance notice for a rate hike, but you still need to be very careful when it comes to reading the fine print on your credit cards.

 Ideally, if you’re paying off your credit card bill in full every month, you should never have to pay anything else beyond a possible annual fee.

 Personal loan fees.

 Credit cards are just one form of personal loan.
-Whenever you need a relatively small personal installment loan, perhaps for car repairs or a surprise medical expense, there are going to be many hidden fees you’ll want to be vigilant for—and that goes for both storefront and online loans.
+Whenever you need a relatively small personal installment loan, perhaps for car repairs or a surprise medical expense, there are going to be many hidden fees you’ll want to watch for.

 “To cover these fees, a loan application or processing fee is typically charged.
 Be sure to read over what this cost is and when it will be requested to pay.
 Lenders will either ask for payment prior to or after approval of the loan.”